COVIDAnalytics/DELPHI/README.md

-# Epidemic Model for COVID-19 ORC Research Effort
+# Epidemic Model for COVIDAnalytics Research Effort

 The repository contains code for a Mathematica implementation of the epidemiological model utilized in the research effort of our group called COVIDAnalytics, with projections on the website: